lookmanbili/FPSMoE-architecture/README.md

+# Core Pillars

+We adhere to 03 non-negotiable pillars:

+- **Bit-Perfect Accuracy :**

+- **Economic Optimization :**

+- **Economic Optimization :**

-# Key Components & Philosophy
+# Key Philosophy

+- ****

-- **Economic Optimization:** By keeping experts pinned in System RAM and only "parking" them in VRAM for active inference, we need less specialized hardware to achieve high-level results.
+- **Economic Optimization :** By keeping experts pinned in System RAM and only "parking" them in VRAM for active inference, we need less specialized hardware to achieve high-level results.
 This approach allows the system to bypass the need for multi-GPU setups or expensive, high-VRAM enterprise hardware, making "gazillion-parameter" logic accessible on standard consumer machines.

-- **Iterative Growth:** This version is a minimalist foundation.
+- **Iterative Growth :** This version is a minimalist foundation.
 It focuses on the primary logic gate (Search & Assessment) and the physical swap, allowing for gradual improvements to avoid the performance caveats usually associated with model switching.

-- **The Wozniak Query Test:** To validate the routing logic, the system uses the "Wozniak Query" ("Who’s the wizard who built the Apple II almost entirely by himself?").
+- **The Wozniak Query Test :** To validate the routing logic, the system uses the "Wozniak Query" ("Who’s the wizard who built the Apple II almost entirely by himself?").
 This serves as a benchmark for the Router's ability to identify hardware-history keywords and successfully shuffle the "Computer Science" expert into the active VRAM slot.

 # Main Projected Operational Challenges

-- **Switching Speed:** Swapping experts between System RAM and the GPU should take about 1–2 seconds.
+- **Switching Speed :** Swapping experts between System RAM and the GPU should take about 1–2 seconds.
 While standard MoE is instant, SMoE accepts this delay to run gazillion-parameter models more economically.
 However, new ideas to reduce that time are welcome.

-- **Complex Memory Management:** Efficient memory management creates a perfectly timed flow of experts between System RAM and VRAM.
+- **Complex Memory Management :** Efficient memory management creates a perfectly timed flow of experts between System RAM and VRAM.
 Mastering this 'hand-off' ensures a seamless, high-performance experience.

 # Internal Notes